 To increase awareness of the brand and where to buy it in the UK, Icelandic Skyr used Google search and display ads that linked to the brand’s website.
-Starting off by targeting relevant interest groups as potential buyers such as sports enthusiasts or foodies, the team also used geo-targeting to reach users within a 2km radius of the almost 200 Waitrose stores already selling Icelandic Skyr in the UK.
+The team started off by targeting relevant interest groups as potential buyers such as sports enthusiasts or foodies.
+It also used geo-targeting to reach users within a 2 km radius of the almost 200 Waitrose stores already selling Icelandic Skyr in the UK.

 “Google ads are relatively cheap and are an effective way to reach target consumers,” Erna explains.
 “They give you endless possibilities when it comes to targeting and geo-targeting.
 With good monitoring you can read the statistics and use the budget in the best possible way.
 You can see right away what’s working and what isn’t.”

 Icelandic Skyr ran the ad for the first 10 days using roughly 70% of the budget.
 For the next few weeks, previous viewers were targeted again using display banners.
 For the remainder of the campaign, the brand optimized the interest groups, focusing on those with higher view rates to lower cost per view.